diecatiamonteiro/final-project-mern/README.md

 - **Register Page**: Sign up for an account
 - **Login Page**: Securely log in
 - **Homepage**: Explain how platform works and have a glimpse of what users can expect
-- **???
-About Page**: Learn more about the project and the community (MAYBE HOMEPAGE IS ENOUGH?)
-- **Venues Page**: Browse all venues available for gigs
+- **All Venues Page**: Browse all venues available for gigs
-- **Artists Page**: Browse all the artists available for performance
+- **All Artists Page**: Browse all the artists available for performance
 - **Individual Venue Page**: Venue profile with name, description, venue type, media, photos, opening times, location, revenue split, social links, reviews, and calendar
 - **Individual Artist Page**: Artist profile with name, bio, performance type, media, photos, social links, reviews, and calendar
+- **Favourites Page**: User can view their favourite artists/venues
 - **User Dashboard**:
-  - User Profile
-  - Account Information
-  - Confirmed Gigs
+  - **My Account**: Email, first name, last name, password.
+Ability to edit all data and delete account.
+  - **My Profile**: Artistic name/venue name, description, profile picture, calendar availability, media links, images, and social links.
+Address, revenue split, opening times and performing times for venues only.
+Ability to edit all data.
-  - Open Bookings - Requested & Received (to accept, decline or cancel) - once accepted, moves to upcoming; if declined, booking is deleted from DB and email is sent; if cancelled, booking disappears from dashboard and email is sent
+  - **My Bookings** - Received (to accept, decline) & sent (with option to edit booking date, only enabled until booking is accepted).
+If accepted, booking moves to My Gigs and an email is sent to the other party.
+If declined, booking remains in DB but dissappears from dashboard (soft delete) and an email is sent to the other party.
+  - **My Gigs** - Booking cards with option to cancel.
+If cancelled, booking remains in DB but dissappears from dashboard (soft delete) and an email is sent to the other party.
 - **Not Found Page**: A 404 page for invalid URLs

 ## 4. Data Structure (MongoDB & Mongoose)